 Can You Freeze Wine for Cooking?

-It is possible to freeze wine for cooking.
+It is possible to freeze wine to conserve it for cooking.
 When used as an ingredient, slightly altered aromas are not a problem, so frozen wine is fine.
 However, you should not freeze high-quality wine intentionally, and you should not freeze wine in the original glass bottle.
-You better use a plastic container.
+Better use a plastic container.

 Man Filling Ice Cube Trays to Make Wine Freeze